 The amusement park that surrounded the hill on three sides was open to the public.
 There was a small zoo with a frequent change of denizens.
 There were usually monkeys, bison and Angus cattle (a rare sight in Maine in those days).
 Once there were two wolves and a coyote.
 One summer a peacock strutted about the grounds and put on a great display.

 The formal gardens were worthy of the name.
-The gardener, J. J. Turner, was an expert and made the most of the rocky hillside.
+The superintendent, J. J. Turner, was an expert gardener and made the most of the rocky hillside.
 The Castle ballpark was the delight of local fans, for Freeport was and still is a great baseball town.

 The picnic grounds probably attracted more people than the hotel dining room.
 Comparatively rapid and cheap transportation drew the crowds.
 The trolley fare at first was five cents for three miles, and on summer Sundays the open trolleys were packed.